 As most of you know, yesterday was a mucky day outside and I battled "Buoy" the Pointer all day long with his muddy paws.
 There are many times that I don't catch him before he settles into one of my light colored chairs.
 So I decided to add his paw muk to my test fabric to make it a little more challenging.

 Now, I have dried red wine and outdoor dirt from the paws of my lovely but spoiled dog.

 The tools I need to clean a dried stain is simple: Detergent, water, spray bottle, soft brush, and a white cloth to pick up the stain.
-I have a complete video on the subject at on our website: how-to-clean-upholstery that gives you the science and more details that I encourage you to reference when you are fighting a stain of your own.

 So, here I go.
 I combine a couple of drops of detergent with mostly water in my spray bottle and then gently soak the stain.
 This is the scary part because it seems as if the stain is expanding.
 Instead, it releases especially after I use my soft brush to bring up the dirt and wine.
 I simply used my white cloth to blot the stain.
 I repeated the process just twice before I was satisfied that I had completely erased the stain and the sugars that might be left by the wine.
 Yeah!